Prepping has gone mainstream.

 When does prepping end?

-In my book, prepping means a lot more than just gathering supplies and packing a bugout bag.
-It means more than growing your own food or learning how to use a police scanner.
+In my view, prepping means a lot more than just gathering supplies and packing a bugout bag.
+It even means more than growing your own food or learning how to use a police scanner.
 It means more than rain harvesters and dew catchers.
 All of this falls into the category of necessary and beneficial.

-It’s not enough.
+It’s still not enough.

 So, I’m prefacing this article.
 I’m into prepping.
 But if you’re going to prep, you also need a clear head about the future.
-That means reading the grimmest climate studies and understanding the future.
+That means reading the grimmest studies and understanding the future.
+I mean really understanding it.

 Over the last few years, more climate scientists and more studies have made it clear that we’re going to see 2C or even 3C of global warming by the 2050s.
 The original climate models we were fed ten or 20 years ago were overly optimistic and wildly inaccurate.
 In fact, according to one model, my daughter could see 4C of warming on this planet before she’s old enough to retire (by today’s standards).
 And yet, it’s still hard to envision.
+It’s still fuzzy.

 We’re going to skip past 1-2C and dive straight into a 3C world, one that humans have never experienced.
 By most measures, we’re already living in a 1-2C world.
 That means most of us now deal with a constant, perennial threat of storms, floods, blizzards, fires, heat waves, droughts, disease, and shortages.
 Our governments are yanking up the social safety nets and leaving us to fend for ourselves.
 We can probably survive a 2C world by planning and forming teams wherever we can.
 But what happens after that?